Martinique

 Martinique is the biggest French island in the Caribbean chain and the one I have barely begun to explore.

-I’ve only anchored off St. Pierre and Fort-de-France.
+I’ve only anchored off St. Pierre and Fort-de-France and docked at Le Marin.
 That leaves a lot of anchorages and places to explore.
-The marinas in Fort-de-France are the largest in the whole Caribbean so there must be something that attracts all those boats and visitors.
+The marinas in Fort-de-France are the largest in the whole Caribbean, so there must be something that attracts all those boats and visitors.

 St. Pierre